mightymetrika/puncture/README.md

 - Fit the specified model to each imputed dataset
 - Pool results across imputations using Rubin’s rules
 - Extract the requested statistics for the term of interest

+When the stacking parameter is set to an integer greater than 1, the algorithm is modified to create and combine multiple copies of the dataset before imputation:

+- For each of the specified number of stacks: -Generate and apply a unique missingness pattern -Optionally thin the data by randomly selecting rows (if thin \< 1) -Combine all resulting datasets -Proceed with multiple imputation and subsequent steps as in the base algorithm

 ## Installation